fmilburn3/MSP430F5529_driverlib_examples/README.md

 # MSP430F5529_driverlib_examples
-Examples of driverlib for the TI MSP430F5529 LaunchPad
+Examples for the use of driverlib on the TI MSP430F5529 LaunchPad